Ricardo Ferreira

 Short biography

-Ricardo is a Senior Developer Advocate at AWS, working in the developer relations team for North America.
+Ricardo works for AWS in the developer relations team.
 The world of developer relations is his current passion.
-This is something he had always cherished for; but officially started doing it when he joined open source-based startups like Confluent and Elastic.
-Having experienced implementing developer relations programs from the ground up granted him an acute sense of what successful strategies are worth pursuing and what mistakes to avoid.
+After doing it as a hobby for +10 years, it became his full-time job after joining open source-based startups like Confluent and Elastic.
+Having experienced implementing developer relations programs from the ground up in these companies granted him an acute sense of what successful strategies are worth pursuing, and the ones to avoid.

-With +20 years of experience, he built an extensive background in distributed systems, messaging, fast data analytics, databases, and observability.
-He spent the first 10 years of his career in software engineering, where his life was all about programming languages, compilers, debuggers, code efficiency, and development best practices.
-Then, he spent another 10 years in customer facing roles working with solution architecture in large companies like Red Hat and Oracle.
+With +20 years of experience, he built an extensive background in distributed systems, messaging, databases, and observability.
+The first 10 years of his career were spent in software engineering, where his primary focus was about programming languages, compilers, debuggers, code efficiency, and development best practices.
+Then, he spent another 10 years working as a solution architect in companies like Red Hat and Oracle.

 Full biography

-Ricardo is a Senior Developer Advocate at AWS, working in the developer relations team for North America.
+Ricardo works for AWS in the developer relations team.
 The world of developer relations is his current passion.
-This is something he had always cherished for; but officially started doing it when he joined open source-based startups like Confluent and Elastic.
-Having experienced implementing developer relations programs from the ground up granted him an acute sense of what successful strategies are worth pursuing and what mistakes to avoid.
+After doing it as a hobby for +10 years, it became his full-time job after joining open source-based startups like Confluent and Elastic.
+Having experienced implementing developer relations programs from the ground up in these companies granted him an acute sense of what successful strategies are worth pursuing, and the ones to avoid.

-With +20 years of experience, he built an extensive background in distributed systems, messaging, fast data analytics, databases, and observability.
-He spent the first 10 years of his career in software engineering, where his life was all about programming languages, compilers, debuggers, code efficiency, and development best practices.
-Then, he spent another 10 years in customer facing roles working with solution architecture in large companies like Red Hat and Oracle.
+With +20 years of experience, he built an extensive background in distributed systems, messaging, databases, and observability.
+The first 10 years of his career were spent in software engineering, where his primary focus was about programming languages, compilers, debuggers, code efficiency, and development best practices.
+Then, he spent another 10 years working as a solution architect in companies like Red Hat and Oracle.

 Ricardo is widely known for three things.
 First, by his uncanny ability to explain complex topics.
 He craftily breaks them down into bite-sized pieces until anyone can understand.
 Second, he is great at seeing logic and patterns amidst chaos.
 He can construct informed decisions from illogical and confusing situations.
 Finally, he is sharp witted.
 His ability to think and respond quickly and effectively with a keen sense of humor is often how he gets noticed.